 Q: Do content creation agencies handle paid ads too, or just organic content?

 A: Many top agencies integrate both organic and paid social strategies.
 While their core role might be creating organic posts, they often work hand-in-hand with social media advertising efforts.
 For example, they may identify a high-performing organic post and suggest putting ad dollars behind it (as discussed in trends).
 They might also create content specifically for ads (like social video ads or carousel ads), ensuring the style remains consistent with organic content.
 Using the same agency for organic and paid can be efficient – the learnings from one inform the other.
 But it’s good to clarify this scope.
 Some agencies do organic content only and will coordinate with your advertising team, whereas others are full-service social media marketing agencies that cover both aspects.
+Cool Nerds Marketing handles paid social media marketing.

 Q: How do agencies stay compliant with legal and platform guidelines?